metomi/rose/sphinx/tutorial/rose/applications.rst

          cd run
          rose app-run -C ../

+      ../ here is the path to the application directory, assuming you created the run directory inside the application directory.
       The application should run successfully, leaving behind some files.
 Try opening the ``map.html`` file in a web browser.